QuizandSurveyMaster/quiz_master_next/readme.txt

 == Frequently Asked Questions ==

 = How do you use that feature? =
 We have begun creating documentation for the plugin.
-You can view the documentation here: [Documentation](http://quizmasternext.com/documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.
+You can view the documentation here: [Documentation](http://quizandsurveymaster.com/documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.

 = I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, technical support, custom styling and more!
-For details, visit our support page: [Quiz Master Next Premium Support](http://quizmasternext.com/support-levels/)
+For details, visit our support page: [Quiz And Survey Master Premium Support](http://quizandsurveymaster.com/support-levels/)

 = I have an idea, how do I contact you? =
-Feel free to use the widget on the help page within the plugin or from our [contact page](http://quizmasternext.com/contact-us/).
+Feel free to use the widget on the help page within the plugin or from our [contact page](http://quizandsurveymaster.com/contact-us/).

 = I want to edit the output for %QUESTIONS_ANSWERS%.
 Can I do that? =